 - Attach the concrete top to the table base

-The concrete table we made is inspired by the classic Saarinen table (the “tulip table”).
-The Saarinen table is known for it’s clean lines.
+The concrete table we made is inspired by the classic Saarinen dining table (the “tulip table”).
+The Saarinen table is known for its clean lines and otherwise impeccable styling.

 My wonderful aunts in the city are the source of the vintage Saarinen table base.
 I have no idea if it’s a real or a replica?
 It’s probably a reproduction because even used real tulip table bases are pricey.
 Whatever it is, it sure is pretty!